 The five-day exam includes teaching adults and children from first time to first turns on beginner terrain, the teaching model and learning process, class handling and safety, skier/rider analysis, guest service elements, technical information and demonstrating.

 To achieve this qualification ski candidates should be advanced-parallel skiers on all groomed terrain plus easy off-piste.
 Snowboard candidates must be able to ride all blue groomed terrain with good form and using an efficient blend of movements.

 Both ski and snowboard candidates must be able to present a strong lesson – the Level One is designed to be a teaching qualification!

 The NZSIA / SBINZ Level Two Certifications are aimed at instructors wanting to progress within the snowsports industry to teaching students at higher levels.
 A Level Two Instructor is certified to teach up to intermediate skiers/riders.

 Ski candidates have an seven-day exam that includes teaching progressions from wedge turning to advanced-parallel turns with a pole plant, the teaching model and learning process, class handling and safety, skier analysis, technical information and demonstrating.
 Candidates should be advanced skiers that can ski dynamically on and off-piste and are able to perform a basic short turn.

-Snowboard candidates have a five-day exam that includes modules on rider improvement, movement analysis, the teaching model, progressions for intermediate students, and class handling and safety.
+Snowboard candidates have a six-day exam that includes modules on rider improvement, movement analysis, the teaching model, progressions for intermediate students, and class handling and safety.
 Candidates should be riding all groomed and off-piste terrain with good form, tidy skidded and edged demonstrations on-piste, plus demonstrations of all basic freestyle elements (switch riding, straight airs, ollies, nose rolls and air 180s).